American Eagles wrestling: Mark Cody era (2001–2011)

-Moore era (2011–2021)
+Teague Moore era (2011–2021)

 In 2011–12, Teague Moore took over the team.
 Kyle Borshoff stepped up from volunteer assistant coach to 1st assistant coach.
 Pete Friedl, 3X All-American of Illinois, become the 2nd Assistant coach.
 Moore helped lead the eagles to a 19th-place finish at the NCAAs.
 Moore also led the Eagles to a 3rd-place finish at the EIWA's, the highest finish AU has accomplished ever.
 Moore resigned in January 2021 and former Eagles wrestler Jason Grimes was his interim replacement.
 American did not compete during the regular season.

-Borelli era (2021-)
+Jason Borelli era (2021-present)

 In April 2021, American named Jason Borelli as its new head coach.
 Borelli previously coached Stanford for 13 years until 2021.